gatsby2016/PhiHER2/README.md

 NOTING: The codes require package `openslide python`, but its installation is different between Linux and Windows.
 Please follow the [offical documentation](https://openslide.org/api/python/) to install and import it in python to make sure it can work correctly.

-`timm` library should also be installed as described in [TransPath](https://github.com/Xiyue-Wang/TransPath).
+If `ctranspath` feature extractor is further used (which is not utilized in our work), `timm` library should be installed as described in [TransPath](https://github.com/Xiyue-Wang/TransPath).

 ## 2. Data